What could be the cause of guinea pig dry skin?

 Likely, the most important feature of maintaining a healthy environment for your guinea pig is disinfecting the cage.

-It’s recommended that the cage is cleaned every week to ensure the best environment for your guinea pig.
+It’s recommended that the cage be cleaned every week to ensure the best environment for your guinea pig.

 Following these protocols is key to keeping your pet’s skin soft and friendly.

 Stress And Its Immense Impact On Your Guinea Pig

 Stress is something we all battle with and your guinea pig is not excluded.

 There are two important ways in which this stress should be dealt with.

 The first thing to do for your guinea pig is to provide it with an opportunity to exercise.

 To allow your guinea pig to exercise, you should make sure that its cage is big enough to accommodate this activity.